STAR-Healthcare-Management-GmbH/capacitor-calendar/docs/api-reference.md

 ```

 Deletes events from the calendar given their IDs.
+If the event is recurring it will automatically delete this and future events.
+To modify this behaviour consider using the method "deleteEventById".

 | Param         | Type                            | Description                     |
 | ------------- | ------------------------------- | ------------------------------- |